 The Company operates on a fiscal year ending June 30.
-In these notes, Ubiquiti refers to the fiscal years ended June 30, 2017, 2016 and 2015 as fiscal 2017, fiscal 2016 and fiscal 2015, respectively.
+In these notes, Ubiquiti refers to the fiscal years ended June 30, 2018, 2017 and 2016 as fiscal 2018, fiscal 2017 and fiscal 2016, respectively.

-Basis of Presentation - The Company's consolidated financial statements and accompanying notes are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of Ubiquiti and its wholly owned subsidiaries.
-The Company has wholly owned subsidiaries in Lithuania, Hong Kong, China, Latvia, Czech Republic, Canada, Ukraine, Poland, India and the Cayman Islands.
-The Company's Hong Kong subsidiary also operates a branch office in Taiwan.
+Basis of Presentation - The Company's consolidated financial statements and accompanying notes are prepared in accordance with U.S. generally accepted accounting principle ("GAAP") and include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany transactions and balances have been eliminated.
 The Company has reclassified certain amounts reported in the previous period to conform to the current period presentation.